hssharadga/hssharadga.github.io/blog/_posts/2021-03-08-ashrae-energy-prediction.md

 **Dropping Few Site 0 data**:

-- Almost all of readings from this site are zeros in the beggining of the year.
+- Almost all of readings from this site are zeros in the beginning of the year.
 - We pick an arbitary date so that most no. of total readings are zeros and drop them from the train data.

 ```python